Clearco Review: Fees, Terms & Best Clearco Alternatives (2026)

 Why Founders Look for Clearco Alternatives

-• 1.Effective APRs up to 45%.
-Clearco charges a flat fee of 20 to 23% on top of your advance with no early repayment discount.
-Because you repay through daily revenue sweeps, the faster your business grows, the faster you repay and the higher your effective APR.
-For a company growing quickly, that flat fee translates to annualized rates above 45%.
+• 1.Effective APRs of 35–40% per Trustpilot reviewers.
+Clearco charges an 8 to 14% flat fee on Cash Advance (per Finaloop and Commerce Caffeine) with no early repayment discount.
+Because you repay through daily revenue sweeps, the faster your business grows, the faster you repay and the higher your effective APR — Trustpilot reviewers cite annualized rates of 35–40%.

 • 2.Daily revenue sweeps punish growth.
 Clearco takes up to 50% of daily receivables, so the better your business performs, the more cash leaves your account each day.